 Our Board of Directors is comprised of eight directors.
 Our Third Amended and Restated Bye-laws provide for a classified Board of Directors, with members of each class serving staggered three year terms.
-We have two directors in Class I whose initial term ends at the Annual Meeting, three directors in Class II whose initial term will end at our 2016 annual general meeting of shareholders and three directors in Class III whose initial term will end at our 2017 annual general meeting of shareholders.
+We have two directors in Class I whose term ends at the 2018 annual general meeting of shareholders, three directors in Class II whose term will end at the Annual Meeting and three directors in Class III whose term will end at our 2017 annual general meeting of shareholders.
 Except as explained under "Director Designation and Voting Arrangements," at each succeeding annual general meeting of shareholders, successors to the class of directors whose term expires at that annual general meeting will be elected for a term of three years.